Enabling MFA for Microsoft 365 Admins Using PowerShell

 Why Require MFA for Administrative Roles?

 Admin accounts are extremely valuable and privileged and should be protected from compromise because they have extensive authority over users.
 According to Microsoft research, 78% of admins have not enabled MFA for their accounts.
-Consequently, this can result in a catastrophic outage of enterprise data, since it includes the control over the users’ access, the enterprise’s confidential information, etc. Hence, safeguarding admin accounts is paramount.
+Consequently, this can result in a catastrophic outage of enterprise data, since it includes the control over the users’ access, the enterprise’s confidential information, etc. Hence, enabling MFA and tracking registered authentication methods is paramount.
 Enhance your protection measures by auditing Microsoft 365 admin activities using PowerShell.

 Enable MFA for Admins using PowerShell: